Check out locations/dates for current productions of Lewis’ play “One Slight Hitch” (Lewis Black does not appear in these productions):

 DM: Good to see you.
 A lot of people aren’t probably aware of the fact that you started out as a playwright.

 LB: About 6 people are aware.
-Its’ not really well known because I literally left theater when I was about 40 and literally switched careers and when on the road as a comic.
+It's not really well known because I literally left theater when I was about 40 and literally switched careers and went on the road as a comic.

 DM: This play, One Slight Hitch, you literally wrote over 30 years ago.

 DM: It sat on a shelf?